Crispy pan-seared oyster mushrooms. Rosemary butter. Flecks of salt. What more could you ask for?

 When sauteed in a pan with a bit of olive oil and high heat, the caps turn golden and crispy; the stems retain a chewy bite.
 Mushrooms need a lot of salt, so I always give a generous pinch after I cook them.

-Why You'll Love These Mushrooms
+Why You'll Love This Recipe

 - Pan frying and searing is straightforward and yields tasty golden-brown mushrooms with a crispy cap and a slightly chewy stem.

 - The two-step method of searing the mushrooms first and then sauteeing them with rosemary and butter creates a buttery, meaty flavor with notes of rosemary and avoids any risk of burning.
-This method treats every individual mushroom with care, and the result is divine; it really lets the mushroom flavor shine through!

 - An optional squeeze of lemon balances out those buttery, rich notes.